 If the side air curtain has deployed, the air curtain will not function again.
-The side air curtain system (including the A, B and C pillar trim and headliner) must be inspected and serviced by a qualified technician in accordance with the vehicle service manual.
+The side air curtain system (including the A, B and C pillar trim and headliner) must be inspected and serviced by an authorized dealer.
 If the air curtain is not replaced, the unrepaired area will increase the risk of injury in a collision.